justmarkham/kaggle-allstate/allstate-paper.md

 		* cost: cost of quoted options
 	* Categorical variables:
 		* state: customer location
+		* location: ID of customer location (more specific than state)
 		* homeowner: yes or no
 		* car_value: value of customer's car when new, expressed only as letters 'a' through 'i'
 		* married_couple: yes or no